edp8489/edp8489.github.io/_posts/2022-03-01-fastener-stiffness-review.md

 - Gunbring's reproduction incorrectly uses E1 and E2 instead of fastener modulus (E3 or Ef) in final two terms of the equation.

 #### Morris (2004)
 Original source not available.
+This formulations allows for multiple columns and rows of fasteners.
+No distinction seems to be made between single- vs double-shear configurations.
 Reproduced in de Rijck and Martins as:

 $$ \begin{multline}
  \frac{1}{K_{shear}} = \left[